-In an effort to create viable open spaces and place making venues, the CRA disbursed \$114,580 to enhance the community garden.
-The garden and its greenmarket provide fresh produces, and education opportunities for the residents of the CRA.
+The CRA funded the community garden development with \$96,821.
+The garden and its greenmarket provide fresh produce, field trips and educational opportunities for the residents of the CRA.
 It also exposes non-resident visitors to the Westgate area.
-This activity is developed under Focus Areas 2 and 4.
+This activity is developed under Focus Areas 1, 2 and 4 by creating jobs (1), luring businesses, resident developers into the area (2) and improving the community (4).

-Several homeowners received grants to improve the appearance of their home or address code violation under the CRA's Neighborhood Improvement Program.
-Residents were able to repair roofs, fences, windows and doors and other issues to improve their home.
-This program finds its place in Focus Area 3.
+Several homeowners received grants to improve the appearance of their home or address code violations under the CRA's Neighborhood Improvement Program.
+Residents were able to repair septic systems, replace roofs, install fences, windows and doors, and address other issues to improve their home.
+A total of \$36,345 was spent on this program.
+This program is an implementation of housing activities found under Focus Area 3.